criminalip/CIP-NSE-Script/criminalip-api/README.md

 You may receive 1 of the following three error messages.

-- Your Criminal IP API key is invalid.
+- Your Criminal IP API key is invalid

-- An unexpected error occurred.
+- An unexpected error occurred

-- The target must be an IP address.
+- The target must be an IP address

 The first error message is when the API key is inputted incorrectly.